bhisaac/5eFP/5eFP-SRD.md

 #### Two-Weapon Defense

-While you have a weapon equipped in each hand, you gain a +1 bonus to AC.
+While you have a weapon equipped in each hand, you gain advantage on DEX checks used to avoid an attack.

 ### Second Wind